3 osc, the Command Line Tool #

 Usually, the default configuration is appropriate in most cases.
 There are some special configuration option which might be helpful if you have special needs.

-Some useful options in the ~/.oscrc
+Some useful options in the ~/.oscrc file are

 described in the following list (all under the general